-Binary exponentiation is a trick which allows to calculate $a^n$ in logarithmic time (instead of linearly as required by the naive approach).
+Binary exponentiation is a trick which allows to calculate an in logarithmic time (instead of linearly as required by the naive approach).

 If you know how this works, just skip this part.